magdakura/product-writing/design-challenges/How Will I Use Oura Tomorrow?.md

 _User Problem #1_ What does sleep score of 91 mean?
 How does it compare to 82?
 What does it mean for my day?

 _User Problem #2:_ Ok, I know my sleep score - how can I improve it?
 The number changes every day but I don't know why.
 It's hard to connect my actions to the number.

+Since there are already a few solutions within Oura to User Problem #1 (FAQs, Blog, Instructional text within the app), I would like to focus on Problem #2 and brainstorm a few solutions to the problem next.
 &nbsp;
 &nbsp;
 ## Step Four: Brainstorm Solutions